By Tony Olejnicki | Creator of HiACHIEVR Program

 Most generally healthy individuals above 30 are physiologically 5-20 years older than their chronological age due to their sedentary lifestyles and poor nutrition.
 The amazing thing about physiological age is that it can be lowered.
 NEAT with appropriate nutrition and daily exercise will lower your physiological age.

 It is worth it and achievable for most people to engage in the HiACHIEVR process.
 It is very rewarding to retire at 65 having a body equivalent to 55 rather than 85.

-50 is a pivotal age and most people have opportunity to peak at 50 as a combination of financial status and physiological endurance and be ready to ‘climb’ their ‘Life Everest’.
+50 is a pivotal age and most people have the opportunity to peak at 50 as a combination of financial status and physiological endurance and be ready to ‘climb’ their ‘Life's Everest’.

-The alternative for sedentary population is developing a sedentary condition.
-Half of the population over 50 in developed countries will contract one or more, totally preventable, sedentary condition such as diabetes, sedentary lifestyle cancers, hypertension, stroke, dementia just to mention few.
+The alternative for the sedentary population is developing a sedentary condition.
+Half of the population over 50, in developed countries, will contract one or more, a totally preventable, sedentary condition such as diabetes, sedentary lifestyle cancers, hypertension, stroke, dementia just to mention few.

 Brain stem cells also exist in adult bodies and can be stimulated to replace damaged neurons.

 Similarly to nutritional deprivation stimulating muscle tissue rejuvenation, reducing oxygen concentration stimulates stem cell production in the brain and brain cell rejuvenation, neurogenesis.